vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 That said, the "for everyone" clause in the mission statement seems unfair to me now.
 It takes great effort to become fluent in Rust.

-Regarding to other two clauses in the Rust's mission, I still have no claims on them.
+Regarding other two clauses in the Rust's mission, I still have no claims on them.
-Rust programs are known to be fairly performant (<small>if you ever manage to wait until `rustc` compiles with optimizations turned on</small>), and there is even the academia-grade [RustBelt](https://plv.mpi-sws.org/rustbelt/) organization ensuring the UB-safety.
+Rust programs are known to be reasonably performant (<small>if you ever manage to wait until `rustc` compiles with optimizations turned on</small>), and there is even the academia-grade [RustBelt](https://plv.mpi-sws.org/rustbelt/) organization ensuring the UB-safety.

-You can always find more on what's good, bad and ugly about Rust, but the main point is that <mark>the language is not ideal</mark>, and there is definitely room for improvements.
+You can always find more on what's the good, the bad and the ugly about Rust, but the main point is that <mark>the language is not ideal</mark>, and there is definitely room for improvements.
 Plus one point to the justifying.

 ### Challengers Worth Mentioning